shankarp8/knowledge_distillation/README.md

 Paper: https://arxiv.org/pdf/2306.09306v1.pdf

-The code and data used for this project will be available soon!
+The code used for this project will be available soon!